vdhamer/Git-Crypt-Demo/README.md

 Arguably Xcode and `git-cryp` add one or more levels to the 5-box model: The Xcode `Project` concept is a lot like the (invisible) Git `Index` concept.
 Both are a registration or directory system used to find and track code and its status.
 You may thus have files in your directory/localWorkspace that the Xcode Project doesn't know or care about.
 And files in your Project that Xcode was tracking, but which somehow vanished without Xcode getting notified.
 In itself a classic example of an abstraction level that can by bypassed, leading to complexity.

 And Xcode automates some of the interaction with Git, but the Xcode Source Control commands don't cover everything and often individual commands map to multiple (configurable in Preferences) Git commands.
 A developer once remarked (likely on StackOverflow, I couldn't find the literal quote):

->  If you want to get help with Git on the Internet, and try to explain the problem in terms of some kind of IDE or graphical shell around Git, you are likely to get zero responses by the experts.
+>  If you want to get help with Git on the Internet, and try to explain your problem in terms of some kind of IDE or graphical shell around Git, you are likely to get no responses from the experts.
 Every IDE or graphical shell works differently.
 You will simply have to explain your problem at the generic Git command-line level.

 Probably all this points to leaky abstractions.
-Git is is considered a fast, trustworthy, scalable, standard, and maybe elegant solution for a way bigger problem than most people handle: world scale distributed collaboration.
+Git is considered a fast, trustworthy, scalable, standard, and possibly elegant solution for a way bigger problem than most people handle: world scale distributed collaboration.
 But it doesn't scale elegantly *downward* to handle normal problems using single a readily explainable model.

-By analogy, e-mail protocols also deal with a world scale distributed system that synchronizes data across servers and e-mail clients.
+By analogy, e-mail protocols also deal with a world scale distributed system that synchronises data across servers and e-mail clients.
 There too, a single user can use multiple devices to send and view e-mails, sometimes across multiple accounts.
 But the e-mail protocols are designed based on a much more explainable high-level functional model ("it should arrive eventually", "if your device is offline, you can read what your laptop knows about, and prepare a response that will be sent later", "you see the same inbox across your devices, regardless of what you do").
 In case of Git, it seems the command line user-level commands are the highest available high level model.
 So you have to express what you need to do in terms of these.
 Instead of being able to reason about what you are actually trying to do, you have to stoop to the level of these commands and try to figure out which set in which order will do what you hope to do.